antistereov/singularity-core/docs/docs/guides/content/introduction.md

 ### `ContentAccessPermissions`

-This object is utilized by both the `users` and `groups` fields to manage explicit, non-owner permissions.
+This object is used by both the `users` and `groups` fields to manage explicit, non-owner permissions.

 The roles are implemented as separate sets of Subject IDs (User IDs or Group IDs), which ensures that roles are **additive** (a maintainer is also an editor and viewer) and **mutually exclusive** (a subject can only be in one set at a time):

 ```kotlin
 data class ContentAccessPermissions(